KelvinCPChiu/Mask-RCNN-Tless/README.md

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

 This is the implementation based on Mask-RCNN for Tless dataset.
-The major

 Modification :
 ./data/datasets/__init__.py